The Ultimate Guide to Make-Ahead One-Pot Meals for Every Camping Trip

 3. Pack Smart

-Divide foods into labeled containers or zip bags (breakfast, lunch, dinner).
-Layer frozen items with ice packs at the bottom of your cooler so cold air rises and keeps everything fresh.
+Put foods into containers or zip bags that are labelled for breakfast, lunch, and dinner.
+Put ice packs at the bottom of your cooler and layer frozen things on top of them.
+This will keep the cold air in and keep everything fresh.

 4. Bring the Right Gear

-- A sturdy Dutch oven or cast-iron skillet
+- A strong cast-iron skillet or Dutch oven

-- A lightweight camp stove or grate for flames
+- A camp stove or grate that is light enough to carry

-These items make cooking efficient, versatile, and enjoyable.
+These things make cooking easy, fun, and useful.

 Hearty Breakfasts to Fuel Your Adventures